aivantg/WikiWorld/scripts/README.md

 - All database tables must start with a letter, not a number
 - This download script assumes the columns  of all downloaded files are of the form (src: text, dest: text, type: text, count: integer).
 If any files don't follow this format, either edit the script or simply create the tables in your database beforehand.
 - The SQL process script also assumes that all tables are of form listed above.
+- This will likely take a long time with a lot of reads and writes. make sure your database is prepared to handle it!